Deductibles in Health Insurance: A Simple Guide

 • Policy premiums:

-If you find health insurance premiums high and exorbitant, you can choose a high deductible.
 This will help you stay covered under health insurance.
 However, remember to choose a deductible that you can pay from your pocket during medical emergencies.

 • Family floater:

 If you have a family floater, you must choose a low deductible.
-For a family health insurance policy, insurance companies apply deductibles on all family members covered under the policy.
+For a family health insurance policy, insurance companies apply deductibles to all family members covered under the policy.
 So, if there is a medical emergency, you must pay the total deductible before the insurer starts covering your medical bills.

 Therefore, if you are likely to file health insurance claims, it is wise to choose a deductible that you can easily pay from your pocket during medical emergencies.
 Remember that the insurer will pay for your medical bills only after you have paid the deductible amount.

 Deductibles can impact your health insurance coverage in certain ways.
 As stated earlier, deductibles reduce policy premiums by a significant amount.
-Therefore, with a deductible in place, you can choose a higher coverage at affordable rates.
+Therefore, with a deductible in place, you can choose higher coverage at affordable rates.
 If there is a medical emergency and you have to opt for an expensive procedure, having high health insurance coverage can reduce your financial liabilities.
 This clause also helps people with limited income to choose decent health insurance coverage without fretting about paying high premiums.

 The following are some common myths or misconceptions about deductibles in health insurance: